 You may have a soft denial.
 If you get a soft denial, it means there are still things you can do to get a loan modification.
 For example, the lender may conclude that you don’t have enough income to get approved.
 In that case, you can look into having another party agree to sign on to the loan with you and contribute to your mortgage payments.

 If you receive a hard denial, you probably can’t get a loan modification.
 Hard denials happen when there’s a concrete rule or requirement that’s challenging to overcome.
 For instance, you've surpassed the number of modifications allowed over the life of the mortgage.

 If you believe that your loan modification should have been accepted, the first thing you’ll want to do is prepare aqualified written request (QWR).
 This is where you’ll ask the lender for information about why they denied the modification.
 The law requires the lender to respond within a set time period, often 30 to 45 days.
 If they don’t, they could be subject to legal penalties, including legal fees.

 Once you receive the lender’s response to your QWR, you can decide what to do next.
 Potential avenues to consider include:

 Submitting a complaint to a state or federal government agency.

-Loan modifications are promising ways to help homeowners with financial difficulties keep their homes.
-But to obtain a modification, you’ll need to satisfy your lender’s conditions and requirements.
-This is why you might want to consider having a loan modification lawyer assist you with this process.
-Their legal expertise can also come in handy if the lender isn’t being fair during the loan modification process, if there are other options to consider, or your request to modify your loan is part of another legal proceeding, like bankruptcy or judicial foreclosure.
+If you’re a homeowner who’s experiencing financial difficulties, a loan modification may help you keep your home.
+But not just anyone can modify their loan.
+You’ll need to satisfy your lender’s conditions and requirements.
+This is why some people decide to hire a loan modification lawyer to assist in this process.
+Their legal expertise can also come in handy if the lender isn’t being fair during the loan modification process.
+A lawyer can also request to modify your loan as part of another legal proceeding, like bankruptcy or judicial foreclosure.